Droogans/unmaintainable-code/README.md

 #### Baffle 'Em With Bullshit

 Subtlety is a wonderful thing, although sometimes a sledge-hammer is more subtle than other tools.
-So, a refinement on misleading comments create classes with names like `FooFactory` containing comments with references to the GoF creational patterns (ideally with http links to bogus UML design documents) that have nothing to do with object creation.
+So, a refinement on misleading comments creates classes with names like `FooFactory` containing comments with references to the GoF creational patterns (ideally with http links to bogus UML design documents) that have nothing to do with object creation.
 Play off the maintainer's delusions of competence.
 More subtly, create Java classes with protected constructors and methods like `Foo f = Foo.newInstance()` that return actual **new instances**, rather than the expected singleton.
 The opportunities for side-effects are endless.

 #### Book Of The Month Club